imperva/terraform-provider-incapsula/website/docs/r/account_ssl_settings.html.markdown

 The following arguments are supported:

-* `account_id` - (Required) Numeric identifier of the account to operate on, Enterprise accounts can use the current_account from the data_source_account.
+* `account_id` - (Required) Numeric identifier of the account to operate on.
+Enterprise accounts can use the current_account from the data_source_account.
 * `allow_support_old_tls_versions` - (Optional) When true, sites under the account or sub-accounts can allow support of old TLS versions traffic.
-This can be configured only on the parent account level, default false.
+This can be configured only on the parent account level.
+Default: false.
-* `enable_hsts_for_new_sites` - (Optional) When true, enables HSTS support for newly created websites, default true.
+* `enable_hsts_for_new_sites` - (Optional) When true, enables HSTS support for newly created websites.
+Default: true.
-* `use_wild_card_san_instead_of_fqdn` - (Optional) Newly created sites will use wildcard SAN instead of FQDN SAN on the Imperva-generated certificate, default true.
+* `use_wild_card_san_instead_of_fqdn` - (Optional) Newly created sites will use wildcard SAN instead of FQDN SAN on the Imperva-generated certificate.
+Default: true.
-* `add_naked_domain_san_for_www_sites` - (Optional) Newly created WWW sites will have also naked domain SAN on the Imperva-generated certificate, default true.
+* `add_naked_domain_san_for_www_sites` - (Optional) Newly created WWW sites will have also naked domain SAN on the Imperva-generated certificate.
+Default: true.
-* `allow_cname_validation` - (Optional) Delegate Imperva the ability to automatically prove ownership of SANs under the domains in the allowed_domains_for_cname_validation list, default false.
+* `allow_cname_validation` - (Optional) Delegate Imperva the ability to automatically prove ownership of SANs under the domains in the allowed_domains_for_cname_validation list.
+Default: false.

 Optional `allowed_domain_for_cname_validation` sub resources can be defined.
 The following allowed_domain_for_cname_validation arguments are supported: